xoopscube/legacy/README.md

 ![X-Updare Store](https://img.shields.io/badge/X--Update%20Store-Online-green)

-# XOOPSCube Legacy :: XCL Bundle Package 2.3
+# XOOPSCube Legacy :: XCL Bundle Package 2.4.0

 ## Simple, Secure and Scalable
 ### Web Application Platform and Content Management System

-XOOPSCube Legacy (XCL) is a free open-source Web Application Platform (WAP) well suited for general purpose with a low code development approach maintained on GitHub.
+XOOPSCube Legacy (XCL) is a Web Application Platform (WAP) free and open source well suited for general purpose with a low code development approach maintained on GitHub.
 The XCL bundle package is designed for easy usage to benefit from the performance of XCube Core and the most popular web server stack: Apache, MySQL and PHP.